 As cyber attacks become more sophisticated, the danger of losing data only increases, making the requirement for Data Security Posture Management (DSPM) tools even greater.

-Metomic is a data security solution, helping businesses to protect sensitive data across their entire SaaS stack.
+Metomic is a human-centric data security solution, helping businesses to protect sensitive data across their entire SaaS stack.

 Integrating instantly with apps such as Slack, Jira, and ChatGPT, Metomic gives security professionals peace of mind, without getting in the way of employees doing their jobs.